elkorn/afronski.github.io/_posts/2013-10-06-why-every-programmer-should-play-with-LEGO.md

 ![Big LEGO castle](/assets/BigLegoCastle.jpg)

-At first you're creating walls, than towers with guards, castle gate with bascule bridge and in the meantime you'll fill it with king's headquarters and stables.
-When you'll finish castle you'll build the enemy armies with catapults (and finally destroy everything, because it's the most fun part :grin:).
+At first you're creating walls, then towers with guards, a castle gate with a bascule bridge and in the meantime you'll fill it with king's headquarters and stables.
+When you'll finish the castle, you'll build the enemy armies with catapults (and finally destroy everything, because it's the most fun part :grin:).

-Stand back and look how the process flows - you're creating modularized parts of castle, than modularized elements of enemy army.
-All modules can be connected together, each module have single, well defined responsibility and you can easily attach even not related components with themselves (because you can put enemy catapults inside your castle, creating a kind of alliance :wink:).
+Stand back and look how the process flows - you're creating modularized parts of the castle, then modularized elements of the enemy army.
+All modules can be connected together, each module has a single, well defined responsibility and you can easily join seemingly unrelated components together (because you can put enemy catapults inside your castle, creating kind of an alliance :wink:).

 ### DRY and Design Patterns

-Yes, *don't repeat yourself* rule have significant meaning when you're playing with LEGO, but it's formulated differently than original one.
-In my opinion you're reusing not the assembled part itself (because you've got it in just one copy), but the way of creating it (in other words: you're reusing the way of assembling certain thing).
+Yes, the *don't repeat yourself* rule have significant meaning when you're playing with LEGO, but it's formulated differently than the original one.
+In my opinion you're not reusing the assembled part itself (because you've got it in just one copy), but the way of creating it (in other words: you're reusing the way of assembling a certain thing).

-Also the way of building a specific part can be called a *design pattern*, which can be easily reused in future (when you've enough bricks and time you can repeat the process over and over again).
-In example mentioned above you'll have design pattern for tower, but you can reapply it as many times as many towers you need (of course you can adjust previous design with some small enhancements, you aren't obligated to fulfil all requirements and perform all steps from previous case).
+Also the way of building a specific part can be called a *design pattern*, which can be easily reused in the future (when you have enough bricks and time you can repeat the process over and over again).
+In the example mentioned above you'll have a design pattern for your tower, but you can reapply it as many times to as many towers you need (you can, of course, adjust the previous design with some small enhancements, you aren't obligated to fulfill all the requirements and perform all the steps from previous case).

 ## Okay, but what if I don't have any LEGO bricks?

-Than maybe, you're seeing similarities in your childhood toys when you're programming and solving problems.
+Then maybe, you're seeing similarities in your childhood toys when you're programming and solving problems.
 Or maybe you're seeing completely different analogies when you'll recall memories related with LEGO bricks.
 In both cases feel free to share your findings in the comments.

 ## Image credits